sous-chefs/elasticsearch/README.markdown

 If your node has the `monit` recipe in its `run_list`, it will also create a configuration file for _Monit_, which will check whether _elasticsearch_ is running, reachable by HTTP and the cluster is in the "green" state.

-If you include the `elasticsearch::plugin_aws` recipe, the [AWS Cloud Plugin](http://github.com/elasticsearch/elasticsearch-cloud-aws) will be installed on the node, allowing you to use the _Amazon_ AWS features: node auto-discovery and S3 gateway.
+If you include the `elasticsearch::aws` recipe, the [AWS Cloud Plugin](http://github.com/elasticsearch/elasticsearch-cloud-aws) will be installed on the node, allowing you to use the _Amazon_ AWS features: node auto-discovery and S3 gateway.
 You may set your AWS credentials either in the "elasticsearch/aws" data bag,